base-go/cmd/README.md

 # Base - Command Line Tool for the Base Framework

 Base is a powerful command-line tool designed to streamline development with the Base framework.
 It offers scaffolding, module generation, and utilities to accelerate Go application development.
-You can to seed data, import JSON files, and more with a few simple commands.

 ## Table of Contents